morhetz/gruvbox/README.md

 default: `1`

 ### g:gruvbox_termcolors
 Uses 256-color palette (suitable to pair with gruvbox-palette shell script).
-If you're dissatisfied with that set option value to `16` to fallback base colors to your terminal palette.
+If you're dissatisfied with that, set option value to `16` to fallback base colors to your terminal palette.
 Refer [†][14] for details.
 default: `256`

 [14]: https://github.com/morhetz/gruvbox/issues/4